Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 #### Visualisation and data wrangling projects

 ###### Formula One: Track & Thrill
-A simple passion project on visualising Formula One data to find out where the most exciting race locations are, for fans, teams and drivers alike.
+A simple passion project on visualising Formula One data to find out where the most exciting race locations are.
+For fans, teams and drivers alike.
 Tools used: Python (Pandas), Power BI
 Dataset: Kaggle.com